Methodology

 EADA athletics reporting

 Program-level athletics finance and roster data comes from federal EADA reporting.
-That is the source for fields such as operating expenses, total revenue, roster size, and the school-level athletic aid totals used to estimate aid per athlete.
+That is the source for fields such as operating expenses, total revenue, and roster size.

 IPEDS and College Scorecard